1369 words

 💅 Vibe: “Let me try, fail fabulously, and come back stronger.”

 AI doesn’t have to be confusing.
-Once you understand the way it learns — girl, it clicks.
+Once the way it learns clicks for you, girl, it really clicks.

-Honestly?
-It’s not that different from how we learn:
+And honestly?
+It’s not all that different from how we learn:

 • Supervised: like school.